iree-org/iree/docs/website/docs/reference/extensions.md

 * [PDL](https://mlir.llvm.org/docs/Dialects/PDLOps/) is an MLIR-based way to express rewrite operations with strong typing, compile-time verification, and easily-readable and less-verbose IR.
+* [PDLL](https://mlir.llvm.org/docs/PDLL/) is a frontend language which provides a user-friendly interface for generating the underlying PDL rewrites.
 * `linalg` uses a [python-based DSL](https://mlir.llvm.org/docs/Dialects/Linalg/OpDSL/)
   for defining some of its extended ops.